-Pleas find below some materials which contribute to this important debate and please consider sending your own point of view to email@example.com.
+Please find below some materials which contribute to this important debate and please consider sending your own point of view to email@example.com.

-Notice is hereby given that the Annual General Meeting of the Scottish Law Agents Society will take place on
+Notice is hereby given that the Annual General Meeting of the Scottish Law Agents Society will take place on :-

 THURSDAY 20TH JUNE 2019 at 5.30PM At ROYAL FACULTY OF PROCURATORS, NELSON MANDELA SQUARE, GLASGOW.

 The offices of President and Vice President become vacant and there are a number of vacancies on the Council and members are invited to nominate candidates.
-Nominations must be in the hands of the Secretary not later than 28 days before the AGM ie by 5pm on23rd May 2019.
+Nominations must be in the hands of the Secretary not later than 28 days before the AGM, ie. by 5pm on 23rd May 2019.

-1. Sederunt and Apologies
+- Sederunt and Apologies

-2. Minutes of AGM 2018
+- Minutes of AGM 2018

-3. Annual Accounts
+- Annual Accounts

-4. The President’s Annual report
+- The President’s Annual Report

-5. Election of Office Bearers
+- Election of Office Bearers

-6.Issue for Discussion - Representation of the solicitors profession in respect of current proposals for statutory regulation.
+- Issue for Discussion - Representation of the solicitors profession in respect of current proposals for statutory regulation.

-7. SLAS Consumer Group- Report by Ian Ferguson
+- SLAS Consumer Group- Report by Ian Ferguson

-8. Any Other Competent Business
+- Any Other Competent Business

 There may be other factors which actually distinguish the two options but is clear that the executive intends that the legal profession will be regulated in future by a statutory authority without interference from any solicitors’ Council or judicial authority.
 Both bodies will dance to the same Executive Jig.
 The real question for debate therefore does not concern which of two statutorily controlled bodies will regulate the profession but, rather, how will the solicitors’ profession exercise any influence in that regulation.
 It seems likely that the solicitors’ profession will not have any voice in these seismic changes or in the ongoing regulation unless they make that voice themselves.
 It is a bit like our pensions.
 At this late stage, the profession might seek out its own representative body, supported by a full time office, employing research staff to keep the profession fully informed as to regulatory developments and requirements and to assist in the formulation of such strategies, submissions and, wherever required, legal action as may be required to maintain the vigour and independence of the profession in the face of statutory incursion.
 This is a challenging project which would call for near unanimous commitment around SLAS and in the wider, practising profession.
-Members are invited to start the ball rolling by notifying their support in principle for taking the project forward, by email, as soon as possible and, at the latest by the end of April.
-Members who do not respond will be of exactly the same effect as voting against the project.
-See also the agenda for the SLAS AGM on Thursday, 20 June 2019 from 5:30 PM at the Royal Faculty of Procurators in Glasgow and all members are invited to attend either personally or by representation.

 This is a period of seismic change in the regulation of the legal profession.
 Whereas previously there was a long-standing consensus that the solicitors’ profession be regulated by a Council of Solicitors at the Law Society and that the specialist branch of advocates be regulated by the Faculty of Advocates within the College of Justice, both subject to the oversight of the Lord President of the Court of Session, the government now appears to be considering the exclusion of solicitors and advocates and judicial oversight from that regulation.
 These conclusions follow from the Legal Services (Scotland) Act 2010 and from the terms of the Roberton Review which set out a stall at which the regulation of legal services shall be transferred from the judicial to the executive (government) branch of state authority.
 However, given that the government itself is frequently a party to actions in the courts, there is serious doubt as to the propriety of that government having regulatory control over legal representation at court.